 1. Christopher West

 The Theology of the Body (a Catholic website about Pope John Paul II's "body-friendly" Theology of the Body.
 Christopher West's full series of seminar talks expounding these teachings to a Catholic audience can be heard online at this link: "Naked Without Shame".
 To download his short introductory talk given to a Protestant audience, click on this link: Intro to the TOB (file is 5.7 MB in size).
 To download his talk given on 2/7/2010 at Skyline Wesleyan, my own denomination's largest West Coast church, click on this link: "Christopher West's Talk at Skyline" (5+ MB).

-Its Theology of the Body section is an excellent resource for further study, with links to purchase video and audio talks and books on the Theology of the Body.
+Its Theology of the Body section is an excellent resource for further study, with links to purchase video and audio talks on the Theology of the Body.